janbot24/autochidoribot/README.md

-restart - To Rrstart The Bot (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only)
+restart - To Rrstart The Bot (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only) set_prefix - To Set Your Prefix set_suffix - To Set Your Suffix del_prefix - Delete Your Prefix del_suffix - Delete Your Suffix
 ```